 So from all these breadcrumbs, it is possible to deduce that the bell represents the mind’s ability to expand conscious awareness and tap into the wisdom of your higher-conscious which is boundless and readily available – if you know how to listen.

 Ask, and it shall be given you; seek, and ye shall find; knock, and it shall be opened unto you ~ Matthew 7:7

-The ‘voice of God’ – your higher conscious – is always there with you always.
+The ‘voice of God’ – your higher conscious – is there with you always.
 You just have to know how to listen.
-The “evil spirits” are the “demonic” voices you hear which come from your subconscious – Freud’s id which by all intents and purposes is the little devil that leads you into temptation.
+The “evil spirits” are the “demonic” voices you hear which come from the subconscious programs that do not serve you.
+By all intents and purposes, programs that seek self-gratification are little devils that leads you into temptation.